 Fourth, an important means of limiting state power is its limitation by human rights.
-A human right is the demand of a subject (its bearer) directed at public authorities or other institutions endowed with similar functions and powers to ensure the protection of their free choice in matters related to access to material and spiritual benefits in order to satisfy certain needs and interests.27 The idea that human rights as a universal and liberal idea essentially determines the content of the entire system of state authorities has become particularly important and is enshrined in Art.
+A human right is the demand of a subject (its bearer) directed at public authorities or other institutions endowed with similar functions and powers to ensure the protection of their free choice in matters related to access to material and spiritual benefits in order to satisfy certain needs and interests.
+The idea that human rights as a universal and liberal idea essentially determines the content of the entire system of state authorities has become particularly important and is enshrined in Art.
 3 of the Constitution of Ukraine.
 The axiom here is that state power comes from human rights and freedoms, and their main purpose is to limit the state.
 As A. Chaillot and R. Uitz rightly note in this regard, "the original purpose of fundamental rights is to limit the actions of the authorities.
 Rights are constitutionally

-24 Alexander Hamilton, James Madison and John Jay, The Federalist Papers (Penguin Books 1987) 349.
+Alexander Hamilton, James Madison and John Jay, The Federalist Papers (Penguin Books 1987) 349.
+24

-25 Filipskyi (n 21) 26; András Sajó, Self-Limitation of Power: (Short Course of Constitutionalism) (Jurist 2001).
+Filipskyi (n 21) 26; András Sajó, Self-Limitation of Power: (Short Course of Constitutionalism) (Jurist 2001).
+25 enshrined inalienable freedoms backed by a negative guarantee in the form of a ban on state intervention...
+Fundamental rights protect society from the whims of the dominant majority, that is, from its prejudices and authoritarianism."

-26 MV Tsvyk, 'Actual Problems of the Organization of Power in Ukraine' (1995) 30 Problems of Legality 23.
+MV Tsvyk, 'Actual Problems of the Organization of Power in Ukraine' (1995) 30 Problems of Legality 23.

-27 Mykhaylo Savchyn, Constitution: People and Institutions: (SWOT-Comment) (Yurinkom Inter 2024) 445.
+Mykhaylo Savchyn, Constitution: People and Institutions: (SWOT-Comment) (Yurinkom Inter 2024) 445.
+27